ctabin/smtp4j/README.md

     - This gives us Virtual Threads support
 - Use ExecutorService for handling new connections
 - Message size limitation
-- WIP: Remote IP restriction
+- Remote IP restriction (via SmtpFirewall)

 Here is the compatibility map of this API: